 Write better links

-If you turn a piece of text into a link, ensure that it is clear to the visitor what happens when you click it Always provide a description of what you link to.
+If you turn a piece of text into a link, ensure that it is clear to the visitor what happens when you click it.
+Always provide a description of what you link to.
 It is confusing to turn the word (click) here into a link, because a visitor does not know what this link will lead to (and it is bad for SEO).
-Our 5 simple tricks to improve your scientific presentation slide design is a good link; your visitor will know exactly where they will be sent to and a search engine can also understand better how your site works.
-If you link to an external website, make sure that the link opens in a new tab and that the visitor knows they are leaving your website: Read more about typography on practicaltypography.com.
+Our 5 simple tricks to improve your scientific presentation slide design is a good link.
+It’s good because your visitor will know exactly where they will be sent to and a search engine can also understand better how your site works.
+If you link to an external website, make sure that the link opens in a new tab and that the visitor knows they are leaving your website.
+Like this: Read more about typography on practicaltypography.com.